FusionAuth/fusionauth-site/articles/logins/types-of-logins-authentication-workflows.md

 ---
 layout: article
-title: Types of Logins and Authentication Options
+title: Types of Logins and Authentication Workflows
 description: A detailed explanation of the numerous types of login/authentication supported and recommended by FusionAuth
-image: login-types-background2.jpg
+image: articles/login-types-share-image.jpg
 ---

 The landscape of applications today is broad.
 Similarly, the methods of authentication used is similarly varied.
 FusionAuth provides a range of options for authentication for every type of application.
 This section of the website is dedicated to many of the login methods supported and recommended by FusionAuth.